In addition to the funeral itselfwhatever form it takesa number of associated

 of most funeral homes.
 If survivors decide to file their own claims, the

-funeral director should be asked if this will result in a deduction on
+funeral director should be asked if this will reduce the homes professional

-Whether survivors apply for death benefits themselves or use the services
+Whether survivors apply for death benefits themselves or let the funeral

-copies are required in some instances; photocopies are sometimes not acceptable.
+are required in some instances; photocopies are not always acceptable.